zulip/zulip-terminal/docs/developer-documentation.md

 |                        | utils.py            | The `MessageBox` for every message displayed is created here                                           |
 |                        | views.py            | UI views for larger elements such as Streams, Messages, Topics, Help, etc                              |

-Zulip Terminal uses [urwid](http://urwid.org/) to render the UI components in terminal.
-Urwid is an awesome library through which you can render a decent terminal UI just using python.
-[Urwid's Tutorial](http://urwid.org/tutorial/index.html) is a great place to start for new contributors.

-## Tests

-Tests for zulip-terminal are written using [pytest](https://pytest.org/).
-You can read the tests in `/tests` folder to learn about writing tests for a new class/function.
-If you are new to pytest, reading its documentation is definitely recommended.

 ## Tutorial - Adding typing indicator